 Blood donors sought

 LIFELINE Blood Services has announced that several blood drives are taking place in northwest Tennessee in the coming days.
-The bloodmobile will be at Rutherford School noon-6 May 9; at Dyer School noon-6 May 10; at E.W.
-James in Martin from noon-6 May 14; at Martin Primary and Elementary School noon-5:30 May 14; at Kenton First Baptist Church-Union City from 2-6 p.m.
-May 21; at Baptist Memorial Hospital from noon-5 May 29 and at Health Quest in Union City from 1-7 p.m.
-May 29.
+Locally, the bloodmobile will be at Gibson County Courthouse in Trenton Tuesday from noon to 5:30 and at Gibson Farmers Co-op in Trenton that day from 8:30-10:30 a.m.; E.W.
+James in Martin from noon-6 Feb.
+11; and at Health Quest in Union City Feb.
+25 from 1-7 p.m.

 Donors are reminded to bring proof of identity.
 A photo ID or two alternate forms of identification (blood center card, Social Security card, birth certificate, library card, voter registration card, club membership card, insurance card, payroll stub, current utility bill, professional license, selective service card, personal check book, voter registration, bank or credit card, school or work ID without photo, vehicle registration, INS card, fishing or hunting license) are necessary.
 Donors should eat within four hours of giving blood.

 LIFELINE is the official blood and blood products provider for patients the local hospital and 18 other West Tennessee hospitals.
 Patients rely on blood transfusions for treatment and recovery from devastating illnesses such as leukemia and other cancers.
 Accident victims and patients requiring surgery also benefit from blood transfusions.
 Blood given to any other blood bank does not necessarily help local patients because the blood may be sent to other parts of the state.

 For information about helping to save a life by donating blood, call (800) 924-6572.